CEO's keep talking about innovation. There isn't any game without it, they say. But it is a term often misunderstood. People wonder--

 Business Model Innovation:

 Business model innovations are often less talked about.
 But its role is vital in the innovation game.
 Innovation in the business model makes sure the radical ideas are successful in financial terms as well.
-Because while everyone talks about the customer value creation, business models take care of the value creation and retention for the business.
+Because while everyone talks about the customer value creation, business models take care of the value creation and retention for the business organisation.

 With the advent of new technology and the digital economy, new business models are emerging.
 The business model decides which companies will remain profitable and dominate the marketplace in the long run.